marc-mp/S9-SimuladorHipoteca/README.md

 ## Description

-**Mortgage Simulator** is a application developed with **React, Vite, CSS, Tailwind, and Firebase** that allows users to easily and interactively simulate mortgages.
+**Mortgage Simulator** is a mobile-focused application for a better user experience and developed with **React, Vite, CSS, Tailwind, and Firebase** that allows users to easily and interactively simulate mortgages.
 By entering the necessary housing and personal data, users can determine the viability of a mortgage and receive a detailed report with loan conditions.

 ## Features